Sarah Polley: Directing

 In late 2012, Polley announced that she would be adapting Margaret Atwood's novel Alias Grace.
 Polley first wrote to Atwood asking to adapt the novel when she was 17.
 They held off for 20 years until she was ready to make the show.
 In August 2014, during a profile of her work as a director, Polley announced that Alias Grace was being adapted into a six-part miniseries.
 In June 2016, the series was confirmed with Polley writing and producing.
 The series premiered in 2017 on CBC Television in Canada; it streams on Netflix globally, outside of Canada.
 It received positive reviews from critics.

-In June 2014, it was announced that she would be writing and directing an adaptation of John Green's Looking for Alaska.
-In March 2015, Polley was hired to write the script for a new adaptation of Little Women, as well as potentially direct; however, Polley's involvement in the project never went beyond initial discussions, despite reports.
-In her 2022 essay collection Run Towards the Danger, Polley revealed she had been working on a second draft of the Little Women screenplay when she had a traumatic head injury resulting in post-concussion syndrome that left her with symptoms for four years so she was temporarily unable to work.
+In June 2014, it was announced that Polley would write and direct an adaptation of John Green's Looking for Alaska.
+In March 2015, she was hired to potentially write and direct a new adaptation of Little Women.
+Her involvement in the project ultimately never went beyond initial discussion.
+In her 2022 essay collection Run Towards the Danger, Polley revealed she had been working on a second draft of the Little Women screenplay when she had a traumatic head injury resulting in post-concussion syndrome that left her with symptoms for four years so she was temporarily unable to work until she found effective treatment through University of Pittsburgh Medical Center's concussion program.
 It was subsequently announced in June that, due to scheduling conflicts, Polley would no longer be directing Looking for Alaska.

 In an interview, Polley stated that she takes pride in her work and enjoys both acting and directing, but is not keen on combining the two:I like the feeling of keeping them separate.
 I find that really gratifying.
 I can't imagine combining those.
 For me, I love the feeling of using different parts of my brain separately.
 In a 2015 retrospective of the movie Go, Mike D'Angelo of The A.V.
 Club commented that Polley's decision to go into directing had "deprived the world of many potentially great performances", calling her a "superb actor".
 In December 2020, it was announced Polley would direct Women Talking based upon the novel of the same name by Miriam Toews for Orion Pictures.
 It premiered at the 49th Telluride Film Festival on September 2, 2022, and went into wide release on December 23, 2022.
 It was released to widespread acclaim, with 90% of critics giving it a positive review on Rotten Tomatoes.
-Shirley Li of The Atlantic called it "vibrant cinema," while Anna Bogutskaya of Time Out (magazine) said that it "imagines female emancipation as an honest, raging, caring experience."
+Shirley Li of The Atlantic called it "vibrant cinema," while Anna Bogutskaya of Time Out said that it "imagines female emancipation as an honest, raging, caring experience."
 Polley won the Academy Award for Best Adapted Screenplay at the 95th Academy Awards, and the film was also nominated for the Academy Award for Best Picture.

+In 2023, Polley was revealed to be in talks to direct Disney's live action adaptation of Bambi, but in March 2024, it never came in fruition due to Polley reportedly no longer being attached as a director.